IanEdington/learn/java/coursework.md

 #### Reflection
 RTTI is great and all but it falls apart when you start using classes that aren't available at runtime.
 This is where reflection comes in.
 Reflection is a system to define classes at runtime.
 It uses Class to hold generic information, Field, Method, and Constructor to hold the class members since they can't be compiled at runtime.
 This is amazing since it means you can use objects you don't even know about when you're programing the code.
 TODO: I'm assuming this incurs a performance penalty.
+Useful for:
+- latent typing write a method that works with any object but calls object specific methods.

+Downside:
+- Moves all type checking to runtime.

 This is how you can create an object of a type at runtime.